twinearthsoftware/ArduinoSketchUploader/README.md

 # ArduinoSketchUploader

-A Windows command line utility and a .NET library which can be used to upload a compiled sketch (.hex file) directly to an Arduino board (without having to use the Arduino IDE or avrdude).
+A Windows command line utility and a .NET library which can be used to upload a compiled sketch (.HEX file) directly to an Arduino board (without having to use the Arduino IDE or avrdude).

 > *Compatibility note: This library has only been tested with UNO based Arduino boards.
 It is expected that tweaking of hardware constants in the STK-500 bootloader communication is required in order to support other architectures.*